 Government police agencies especially like to use the mail cover program to track potential “extremists.”
 As the New York Times reported in its 2014 article, Leslie James Pickering, a bookstore owner in Buffalo, believes his mail was tracked because he had been a spokesman for the Earth Liberation Front, a radical environmental group, years earlier.

 Keep in mind that the definition of “extremist” is commonly applied in the public parlance these days to the likes of anti-vaccine crusaders, pro-life protesters and other ideological activists.
-The threat of unchecked government surveillance without need of court order should send a shiver down the spines of anyone who has ever used the mail to communicate a political opinion, interact with an advocacy organization, or just converse with family and friends.We value your comments!
-Please weigh in on our comment section below.
+The threat of unchecked government surveillance without need of court order should send a shiver down the spines of anyone who has ever used the mail to communicate a political opinion, interact with an advocacy organization, or just converse with family and friends.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com